cloudbees/accelerator-gcp-launcher/README.md

 ## How Do I See Data About Builds and Users?

 Sign in to the Cluster Manager web UI at `https://<server_hostname_or_IP>/` using the default administrator user name `admin` and password `changeme`.
 You should change the default password as soon as possible.
 (If the Cluster Manager web server does not use port 443, append `:<port>` to the host name or IP address.)

-A security warning appears because a web server certificate is not installed.
+A security warning appears because of an invalid certificate.
+You should replace the self-signed Apache certificate with one that is signed by a certificate authority.

 Then, for